-Every patient in the registry with R/R MCL after one line of systemic therapy - or after $\geq 2$ lines of systemic therapy if brexucabtagene autoleucel has not yet been administered - should be included in the "base population" (Figure 1).
+Every patient in the registry with R/R MCL after one line of systemic therapy - or after \geq 2 lines of systemic therapy if brexucabtagene autoleucel has not yet been administered - should be included in the "base population" (Figure 1).
 Once the next relapse occurs, patients will be assessed by their treating physicians at either a brexucabtagene autoleucel qualified center or at a center/practice that is not qualified for administration of brexucabtagene autoleucel.
 Centers that are qualified for the administration of brexucabtagene autoleucel can offer both, brexucabtagene autoleucel and the therapies of the comparator arm.
-Centers/practices not qualified for the administration of brexucabtagene autoleucel can only offer the therapies that are part of the comparator arm.
+Centers/practices not qualified for the administration of brexucabtagene autoleucel ram.
 Physicians at centers not qualified for CAR T can refer the patient to brexucabtagene autoleucel qualified centers in case this is the preferred therapy.